-The Law School welcomes veterans.
-Many of those who have served their country are confronted by problems which ordinarily do not concern a law student.
+The Law School welcomes ex-servicemen.
+Many of them are confronted by problems which ordinarily do not concern a law student.
 The School makes every possible effort to be helpful to them.

 LAW BUILDING AND LIBRARY

 The Law School occupies a handsome three-story structure of collegiate Gothic design at the entrance to the campus.
 This building, 157 feet long and 104 feet wide, has an assembly hall, classrooms, a courtroom, offices for the faculty and administrative staff, the Notre Dame Lawyer, the Moot Court and the Student Law Association, and a comfortable student lounge.
 In addition, it houses the Law Library, which includes a reading room 50 feet wide and 100 feet long, done in Tudor Gothic.